OpenRefine/openrefine.org/docs/technical-reference/Get-Involved.md

 ---
 id: get-involved
-title: Get Involved
+title: Get involved
-sidebar_label: Get Involved
+sidebar_label: Get involved
 ---

-## Join the OpenRefine Community
+## Join the OpenRefine community

 Here's how you can take your first steps to become a part of the OpenRefine design team: